Brentwood, Los Angeles: Brentwood leadership and city services

 Brentwood and Pacific Palisades both chose to form community councils in order to have an independent voice with regard to issues that impact their communities, such as their joint Community Plan, which is a City approved document that governs the aesthetics of zoning and design for the neighborhoods.
 The Brentwood Community Council holds monthly public meetings, as does its Land Use Committee, and has been a powerful and effective voice for the community since the 1990s.
 The BCC Board includes members from all local HOA's, plus members representing schools, business, environment, transportation, civic affairs and a group dedicated only to residents under 40, called Brentwood '49.
-City Services are provided by the Los Angeles Fire Department Station 19 is in Brentwood.
+City Services are provided by the Los Angeles Fire Department Station 19 in Brentwood.
 The Los Angeles Police Department operates the West Los Angeles Community Police Station in West Los Angeles, serving Brentwood.
 The City of Los Angeles Department of Water and Power provide utilities.
 All areas of Brentwood are served by a Residents Association of some kind.